Svikou/js-goat/README.md

 ## Quote Generator

-is a quote generator app that generate quotes from a list
+is a quote generator app that generate quotes from a list and render on the screen